 In a wrongful death case in Atlanta, Georgia, the value of human life is typically viewed from the perspective of the deceased person.
 The jury is compelled to consider the value of the deceased’s life to himself or herself and must learn about who the person was and what made that person’s life special to arrive at an amount of damage to be awarded to the claimant.

-Furthermore, the estate of the deceased person holds the claim for medical bills, funeral expenses, and conscious pain and suffering prior to the death.
+Furthermore, the estate of the deceased person holds the claim for medical bills, funeral expenses, and conscious pain and suffering prior to death.

 Talk to a Wrongful Death Lawyer in Atlanta, Georgia